mpaskevi/phd/EDCI614/Assignments/conference-proposal.md

 > the set of teaching and learning practices that are only possible or practical in the context of the 5R permissions which are characteristic of OER.
 (Wiley, 2018, @wileyDefiningOEREnabledPedagogy2018).

 Wiley's definition serves to move the emphasis from cost-savings for students to the unique ways that OER can be used by educators to engage their students.
+He is clear in his focus only on those activities that are enabled by open licenses and the 5R permissions.
+Consequently, OER-enabled pedagogies should be considered as a subset of open pedagogies.

 #### Open Education Practices (OEP) and Open Pedagogies

 ### Points of Confusion